coder-newcomer/consoleRPG/README.md

 ## 💠Upcoming Feature & Concept
  Job you can do
-- This section is unavailable because the developer are being busy doing another job, Please.
+- This section is unavailable because the developer are being so busy doing another job, Please.

 >I also planned to port the game to mobile in the future, but i still considering using a framework (like [Cordova](https://cordova.apache.org/)) or keep it on the web.